 3. Which is the Best Mode to Invest in Mutual Funds?

 Each day, the number of investors investing in mutual funds is rising.
-From students to employed to retired people, everyone has started investing in mutual funds to help bridge the barrier of money being an issue to accomplish their personal and career goals.
+From students to employed to retired, everyone has started investing in mutual funds to help bridge the barrier of money being an issue to accomplish their personal and career goals.

-In a SIP model, the fund managers purchase more units at lower NAV and lesser units at a higher NAV when the market rises.
+In a SIP model, you purchase more units at lower NAV and lesser units at a higher NAV when the market rises.
 Hence, the average cost per unit declines over a period; this is popularly known as Rupee Cost Averaging.
 For a long-term investor, SIPs make for a handy tool of risk management.

 4. Which Factors Determine the Best Time to Invest in Mutual Funds?

 We now know that instead of waiting for an ideal time to invest, it is better to start today and ensure that you follow the basics to earn good returns.
 However, there is a second step in this process – finding out the suitable funds, and this depends on several factors, which include your personal goals as well.
 These are:

 a.
 Risk Appetite:

 An investor’s investment amount and duration depend on his or her risk profile.
-While PPFs and FDs are risks -free, but deliver minimum or slow returns.
+PPFs and FDs are risk-free but deliver minimum or slow returns.
 High returns investments are generally associated with high risk.

 b.
 Market Positioning:

 Risk-averse investors should consider investing once the market gets corrected, as, after the fall, the markets try to recover the losses incurred.
-Investors who are willing to face high risk can invest at any time, as they will experience all market cycles and correction while enjoying high returns.
+Investors who are willing to face high risk can invest at any time, as they will experience all market cycles and corrections while enjoying high returns.

 c.
 Return on Investment: